 A whisk or wooden spoon works great when stirring to prevent lumps

 You must stir all the time - this will prevent the milk and egg from curdling and you will have a silky smooth custard.

 Stirring can be very boring but it is important to keep the heat med-low and stir constantly.
 Medium-high heat can cause the milk solids to burn easily.
 You want the mixture to cook and thicken at the same time.
 If you thicken it too fast, it may curdle but it may also be undercooked.
 The slow process helps cook the eggs as well as the cornstarch.
 The mixture will look reduced in quantity when thickened.

 This mixture will continue to thicken as it cools and chills in the fridge.

-Sieve is necessary to remove any lumps - giving you a smooth velvety creamy pastry.
+Straining is necessary to remove any lumps - giving you a smooth velvety creamy pastry.

 Vanilla pastry cream has to be stored in the fridge because it contains eggs and milk.
 Never leave creme patisserie at room temperature.

 Always place the plastic wrap over the surface of the pastry cream, this will prevent a skin from forming.